Extension of algebroids Part I: The Construction: Introduction and results

 In total, \cite{0521499283} shows that $E$ and $F$ sit in such a short exact sequence if and only if there is an $F$-connection $\nabla$ on $E$ with some \textit{primitive} $\zeta$ satisfying

 If $E$ is an LAB, then one can express this compactly in a topological invariant, \textit{Mackenzie's obstruction class} whose role is to measure the existence of a primitive satisfying the third equation once the first two are satisfied.
-It is then possible to refine the statement to say that ``$E$ and $F$ sit in a short exact sequence covering a coupling if an only if the obstruction is trivial.''\footnote{The term ``coupling'' is mathematically clarified in \cite{0521499283} and sort of provides the existence of $\nabla$ satisfying the first two equations; however we will only reiterate this and the associated statements in the second paper since we will not need it here.} Henceforth, \cite{0521499283} calls $\nabla$ satisfying the first two equations \textit{Lie derivation law covering a coupling between $F$ and $E$}; if the third equation is also satisfied, then we add the adjective \textit{strict}.
+It is then possible to refine the statement to say that ``$E$ and $F$ sit in a short exact sequence covering a coupling if an only if the obstruction is trivial.''
+Henceforth, \cite{0521499283} calls $\nabla$ satisfying the first two equations \textit{Lie derivation law covering a coupling\footnote{The term ``coupling'' is mathematically clarified in \cite{0521499283} and sort of provides the existence of $\nabla$ satisfying the first two equations; however we will only reiterate this and the associated statements in the second part of this series since we will not need it here.} between $F$ and $E$}; if the third equation is also satisfied, then we add the adjective \textit{strict}.
 Before we turn to the agenda of this paper, let us take this moment to come back to $E$ being a BLA in contrast to an LAB.
 The following is well-known: